inertya/spec/src/draft/index.md

 ## Tweaks
-Tweaks are small changes to the text of stable protocol versions to fix bugs, clarify language, correct spelling/grammar, and resolve ambiguity.
+Tweaks are small changes to the text of stable protocol versions to fix bugs, clarify language, improve reader experience, add examples, correct spelling/grammar, or resolve ambiguity.

 None yet.